Support time and `timescales

 Filing separate bug as mentioned in bug223.
 This is a pre-requisite to finally support timing events, loops and behavioral events.

-Updated by Wilson Snyder about 3 years ago
+#1 Updated by Wilson Snyder over 9 years ago

 - Category set to Unsupported